react-native-elements/react-native-elements/README.md

 re-written components), the `v1.0.0` beta releases are meant to give our users a heads up and give them plenty of time to migrate their apps to `v1`.

-The official `v1.0.0` will be released around mid-March 2018 🎉
+The official `v1.0.0` will be released around mid-June 2018 🎉

 ### Test v1.0 components